SimeonPoot/troubleshooter-operator/README.md

 - timeToLive > the amount of time that the pod should be UP and running.
 With a maximum of 2hr?
 (UTC)
 - saveToDisk > setup PVC's to save the troubleshooter session to disk; this needs a PV with ReclaimSetting Retain, to get the logs.
   - name of PVC
     - Perhaps log to STDOUT > let something like filebeat pick the logs up.
 - [optional] runAsNonRoot > default is non-root (if this can be managed by setting up container)
 - [optional] runAsUser > the link the container with a user (set sudo privileges etc.)
 - METRICS!

+- Optional > create a temporary namespace (incident-response/uid)

 ## Design